friendlyanon/cmake-init/README.md

 After Doxygen is installed, please make sure the `doxygen` executable exists in the `PATH`, otherwise you might get confusing error messages.

+This documentation can be deployed to GitHub Pages using the `docs` job in the generated CI workflow.
+Follow the comments left in the job to enable this.

 ### LCOV